Pain in fish: Brain

 Other researchers also believe that animal consciousness does not require a neocortex, but can arise from homologous subcortical brain networks.
 It has been suggested that brainstem circuits can generate pain.
 This includes research with anencephalic children who, despite missing large portions of their cortex, express emotions.
 There is also evidence from activation studies showing brainstem mediated feelings in normal humans and foetal withdrawal responses to noxious stimulation but prior to development of the cortex.

-In papers published in 2017 and 2018, Michael Woodruff summarized a significant number of research articles that, in contradiction to the conclusions of Rose and Key, strongly support the hypothesis that the neuroanatomical organization of the fish pallium and its connections with subpallial structures, especially those with the preglomerular nucleus and the tectum, are complex enough to be analogous to the circuitry of the cortex and thalamus assumed to underlie sentience in mammals.
-He added neurophysiological and behavioral data to these anatomical observations that also support the hypothesis that the pallium is an important part of the hierarchical network proposed by Feinberg and Mallatt to underlie consciousness in fishes.
+In papers published in 2017 and 2018, Michael Woodruff summarised a significant number of research articles that, in contradiction to the conclusions of Rose and Key, strongly support the hypothesis that the neuroanatomical organisation of the fish pallium and its connections with subpallial structures, especially those with the preglomerular nucleus and the tectum, are complex enough to be analogous to the circuitry of the cortex and thalamus assumed to underlie sentience in mammals.
+He added neurophysiological and behavioural data to these anatomical observations that also support the hypothesis that the pallium is an important part of the hierarchical network proposed by Feinberg and Mallatt to underlie consciousness in fishes.

 Protective responses

 Work by Sneddon characterised behavioural responses in rainbow trout, common carp and zebrafish.
 However, when these experiments were repeated by Newby and Stevens without anaesthetic, rocking and rubbing behaviour was not observed, suggesting that some of the alleged pain responses observed by Sneddon and co-workers were likely to be due to recovery of the fish from anaesthesia.
 But Newby and Stevens, in an attempt to replicate research conducted by Sneddon's laboratory, used a different protocol to the one already published.
 The lack of abnormal rubbing behaviours and resumption of feeding in the Newby and Stevens experiment can be attributed to them injecting such a high concentration of acid.
 If no nociceptive information is being conducted to the central nervous system then no behavioural changes will be elicited.
 Sneddon states that this demonstrates the importance of following experimental design of published studies to get comparable results.

 Several researchers argue about the definition of pain used in behavioural studies, as the observations recorded were contradictory, non-validated and non-repeatable by other researchers.
-In 2012, Rose argued that fishes resume "normal feeding and activity immediately or soon after surgery".
+In 2012 Rose argued that fishes resume "normal feeding and activity immediately or soon after surgery".
 But Stoskopf suggested that fish may respond to chronic stimuli in subtle ways.
-These include colour changes, alterations in posture and different utilization of the water column, and that these more nuanced behaviours, may be missed, while Wagner and Stevens said that further testing examining more behaviours is needed.
+These include colour changes, alterations in posture and different utilisation of the water column, and that these more nuanced behaviours, may be missed, while Wagner and Stevens said that further testing examining more behaviours is needed.